xtellurian/DappCheatSheet/README.md

 |  |  |  | Currently, state is stored to disk via H2 SQL, disabling high availability |
 |  |  |  |  |

+### Relevant resources

+* [Ethereum ARM template](https://github.com/EthereumEx/ethereum-arm-templates/tree/master/ethereum-consortium) to make it easy to spin up a Blockchain network will work on it's own or that could easily be connected to an existing network.